jpthiele/dealii-Wiki/deal.II-on-Homebrew---Linuxbrew.md

 ```

 ### Linux
-On Linux some of the packages do not currently compile, therefore they have to be skipped (thus `--without-XYZ` arguments).
+On Linux some of the packages do not currently compile.
+Therefore, they have to be skipped (thus `--without-XYZ` arguments).
 Otherwise, the steps are pretty much equivalent to those listed above.

 Note that this configuration uses OpenBLAS as opposed to the system BLAS/LAPACK libraries (such an option is currently not supported).
 ```